deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 “Congratulations.”

 “Mmm.”
 Bruuk shook his head.
 It wasn’t a story to be congratulated on, but he’d started it.
 In for a claw, in for a paw. “...The most recent mother’s name was Meeki.
 She was an accountant, and a *good* one.
-She took one look at my finances and in seconds she told me how much I owed to the city and region for infrastructure, how expensive a workhouse I could afford to live in, how much I should give to the Females to seem generous but not extravagant, foolish or desparate…”
+She took one look at my finances and in seconds she told me how much I owed to the city and region for infrastructure, how expensive a workhouse I could afford to live in, how much I should give to the Females to seem generous but not extravagant, foolish or desperate…”

 He turned his nose slightly Ian’s way and flicked an ear.
 “She was very *proud* of her cybernetics, you see.”